project journal

 After 15 years with the BC government, I’ve been self-employed for the last decade.
 Most of my career has been in applied research (I’ve taught Conservation Biology at UVIC) but my research has always focused on finding solutions.
 I know more than I should know about computer programming and the guts of GIS, but I’m a biologist after all and use the computer as a tool, not as a way of life.
 I’m also an active outdoorsman, who enjoys fresh and saltwater fly fishing and am building a new saltwater fly rod.

-BCMCA convenes Human Use Data Working Group
+BCMCA Convenes Human Use Data Working Group

 from January 26th, 2009